Tom Bass (sculptor): Totem maker

 After graduating from the National Art School, Bass developed his philosophy of working as a sculptor as being the maker of totemic forms and emblems, that is, work expressing ideas of particular significance to communities or to society at large.
 Examples of his work include The Trial of Socrates and The Idea of a University at Wilson Hall, Melbourne University; The Falconer on Main Building at University of New South Wales, representing the conflict between beauty and the intellect; the winged figure of Ethos in Civic Square, Canberra, representing the spirit of the community, and the Lintel sculpture at the National Library, Canberra, representing the idea of Library.
 Over a twenty-five-year period this remained virtually the single focus of his work as he became the most sought after public sculptor in Australia.
 He is represented all over Australia and also overseas.

 Contribution to art in Australia

 While engaged with his public sculptures, Bass remained largely on the periphery of the evolving art scene in post-Second World War Australia.
 His contribution to art often went unacknowledged as the focus for artists evolved around the ever growing gallery and art market scene.
-Art as commodity was never Bass's reason for making sculpture.
-During the 50s and 60s Bass "..was the only Australian sculptor who understood the importance of bringing art to the widest possible audience. ...With every major commission Bass aimed to push the boundaries of public taste, giving his audience a lesson in the visual language of modernism."
+Art as commodity was never Bass's reason for making sculpture. in critic John McDonald's 2010 estimation, during the 50s and 60s Bass was "the only Australian sculptor who understood the importance of bringing art to the widest possible audience. ...With every major commission Bass aimed to push the boundaries of public taste, giving his audience a lesson in the visual language of modernism."